Schedule a free consultation and assessment of your child's readiness for AoPS Academy.Click here to schedule

 A variety of contests are available to AoPS Academy students.Click here to

 2nd Grade Language Arts

 Thematically, the course is divided into four quarters.
-The first quarter explores the different ways people use books and fairy tales.
+The first quarter introduces concepts of visual literacy through graphic novels and comic books.
 The second quarter focuses on poetry.
-The third quarter—which aligns with the annual AoPS Academy Short Story Contest—assesses how stories work, including a class reading of a chapter book.
+The third quarter—which aligns with the annual AoPS Academy Short Story Contest—explores how stories work.
 The final quarter explores the different ways people use books and fairy tales.
 Each quarter, students read and write within the designated genre.

 What happens in class?